Gauntlet173/CodingTheLaw/syllabus.md

     * A multiple-choice field that allows the user to select only one option.
     * A signature.

+### Demonstration 3

+The demonstration for this week will introduce you to:

+* Docassemble Attachments
+* Formatting Lists
+* Conditional Formatting
+* Formatting Dates
+* Document Templates

 ### Assignment 3 - Document Automation
 * Add a yes or no question to the interview for whether or not the user qualifies for legal aid (this is temporary for this week)
 * Create a document template for an advice memo that includes: